 - The fish ladder is a great place to view salmon spawning in the fall and trout in the spring.

-- Earl Rowe Lake provides canoeing, swimming and fishing.
+- Earl Rowe Lake provides canoeing, kayaking, paddle boating and fishing.

 - Question: Can I spread the ashes of a loved one in provincial parks?